viatra/EMF-IncQuery-Addons/eiq2cypher/README.md

 -------------------------

 The eiq2cypher plug-in is implemented using the Xtend2 (http://www.eclipse.org/xtend/) language.
 In the implementation we used only the following constructs of the Cypher language:
-* START: The starting points of the query.
+* `START`: The starting points of the query.
-* MATCH: Define patterns (nodes, undirected and directed edges) in the graph.
+* `MATCH`: Define patterns (nodes, undirected and directed edges) in the graph.
 The intermediate nodes of a path are anonymous nodes denoted with ().
-* WHERE: Boolean expression.
+* `WHERE`: Boolean expression.
 Currently only arithmetic comparisons are supported.
-* RETURN: The return values are the parameters of the IncQuery pattern.
+* `RETURN`: The return values are the parameters of the IncQuery pattern.

 Example
 -------